👋 Do you also want to start using the tool locally? It's easier than you think! Get in contact to learn more.

 Try the tool below ⬇️

-Technical details – Unsupervised bias detection tool
+Technical introduction – Unsupervised bias detection tool

 Which steps does the tool undertake?

-Prepared by the user:
+Required preparations by the user:

 Performed by the tool: